 When planning a trip to Dallas, I marked down a bridge from where is a long straight section of a highway towards the downtown, hoping to get a good view.
 It paid off, so the next time I went somewhere, I've always looked at interstate intersections.
 It works.
 Here's Denver, for example.

 Another amazing and free thing to look at are interesting buildings.
 Architecture is unique to each city, and should be on your list too.

 And again, don't just stay with the classical touristy stuff.
 Explore!

-Planning is a great thing to do, but you should also consider to get purposely lost for a few hours.
+Planning is a great thing to do, but you should also consider getting purposely lost for a few hours.
 Leave the map in your pocket, let the streets dictate where you go — a good looking corner?
-Right, let's go there..
-That way you can discover some stuff no tourist guide will tell you about.
+Right, let's go there.
+That way you can discover some stuff no tourist guide would tell you about.

 Another great and free thing to do is to start chatting with some locals.
 You will learn about their culture, habits, beliefs and such.

 I can't express enough how the interaction with locals can improve your experience.
 I've already mentioned that people can open some doors with view for you, but they can also recommend the best place to eat, and point you towards some attractions you wont find elsewhere.

 A good place to start are local markets, fairs, pubs..
 Just make the most of the place you are currently in.

 So there you have it.
 Sure, there are some reasons that halt your travel plans, but let’s face it; the fact that you aren’t a millionaire is not one of them.

 If you don’t have a fat bank account but have the will to get out and explore, there’s nothing to stop you.
 No need to be weeping at disaster when there is none.
 Go and travel!